codingforpleasure/customized-workspace/Ubuntu/useful-resources/classification.md

 #### Adaboost (Adaptive boosting)

-* Adaboost is ensemble technique
+* Adaboost is ensemble technique spcefically it's a Boosting technique

 * The output of **weak learners** is combined into a weighted sum that represents the final output of the boosted classifier.